BolachinhaAmericana/FinalBioinformaticsProject/README.md

 $ bash executer.sh -s <term> -r <rank> -p <proximity> -i <similarity>
 ```

+### FAQ
+#### Q: How do I set the parameter correctly?
+The variables that you need to pass to the program are the following:
+##### Species (term)
+Input the scientific name of the species that is intended for the study.
+##### Taxonomy Rank (rank)
+Input of the taxonomy level which complements the specie.\
+In you unfamiliar with these levels, they can be:
+- `kingdom`
+- `phylum`
+- `class`
+- `order`
+- `family`
+- `genus`

+Take in consideration that the recommended input on this parameter is `family` for the data to be neither too big nor too small for a decent and fast analysis.
+##### Proximity Value
+Percentage of proximity value.
+This parameter is better explained further down on this file!
+##### Similarity Value
+Percentage of similarity value.
+This parameter is better explained further down on this file!

 ## How the programs work individually

 In-case it is desired to run the programs individually and outside of the provided docker image, run the scripts as following. `**Fair Warning**` keep in mind that you would have to install all additional programs that run on automatically on our snake-make image manually!!

 1. **getSpeciesRankName.py**\
-Takes a specie name and a taxonomy rank as arguments, returns the name of the specific taxon rank name.
-If this is confusing here is an example of how the code would work:
+Takes a specie name and a taxonomy rank as arguments, returns the name of the specific taxon rank name.\
+If this is confusing here is an example on how the code would work:

 ```bash
 python3 getSpeciesRankName.py <specie_name> <taxonomy_rank>